-This paper proposes a novel method for estimating depth from a long image sequence captured by a moving camera.
-Our idea for estimating a depth map is very simple; only counting interest points in images is integrated with the framework of multi-baseline stereo.
+This paper proposes a novel method for estimating depth from long-baseline image sequences captured by a precalibrated moving omni-directional multi-camera system (OMS).
+Our idea for estimating an omni-directional depth map is very simple; only counting interest points in images is integrated with the framework of conventional multibaseline stereo.
 Even by a simple algorithm, depth can be determined without computing similarity measures such as SSD and NCC that have been used for traditional stereo matching.
-Our method realizes robust depth estimation against image distortions and occlusions that are caused by camera motion.
-Note that, in this paper, intrinsic and extrinsic parameters of video camera are assumed to be calibrated in advance.
+The proposed method realizes robust depth estimation against image distortions and occlusions with lower computational cost than traditional multi-baseline stereo method.
+These advantages of our method are fit for characteristics of omni-directional cameras.
+In experiments, validity and feasibility of our algorithm are shown for both a synthetic and real outdoor scene.